 When Toys-R-Us decided to wait on building out their online marketplace, they likely had this same mentality.
 Seen a Toys-R-Us department store in the last five years?
 Yeah, neither have we.
 This mentality however is the second-most point we’ve heard when asking company owners why they aren’t considering electric yet.
 This is also one of the most concerning issues as we foresee long-standing, valuable lawn care companies slowly losing their market share to other more forward-thinking service providers.

 An electric conclusion

-The next phase of industry shift, which has already slowly begun, is happening more due to the opening of a new market niche where brand new companies can capitalize on pitching quiet, eco-friendly lawn care.
+The next phase of the industry shift, which has already slowly begun, is happening more due to the opening of a new market niche where brand-new companies can capitalize on pitching quiet, eco-friendly lawn care.
 As these new companies spring up and begin to take market share, more stable companies will be forced to adapt the new technology into their service offerings.

 How far off are we from a fully electric future?
 If I were a gambler, I’d imagine the safe bet would be by 2030 eighty percent of the commercial landscape industry will be running on battery power.

 The exciting, potentially even electric-like period will commence once a tipping point is reached as the cost to go electric is outweighed by the cost of sticking with gas.
 This will begin when otherwise stable, big companies start losing too many clients to electric operations.
-Supply will be stretched, and businesses will scramble to keep what they have while forward thinking younger companies are stocked, locked and loaded with electric, jolting the industry into an eco-friendly race for market share.
+Supply will be stretched, and businesses will scramble to keep what they have while forward-thinking younger companies are stocked, locked, and loaded with electricity, jolting the industry into an eco-friendly race for market share.